Job Title: Teaching Artist

 - Ability to manage your own budget for each program.

-- Must be able to pass a LiveScan and provide results from a TB test.
+- Must pass a LiveScan and provide results from a TB test.